1996 United States Air Force Boeing T-43 crash: Legacy

 The area of the crash site is identified by a large stainless steel cross on Stražišće peak.
 Hikers can reach the peak via the "Ronald Brown Path", which is named in commemoration of the U.S. Secretary of Commerce who died in the crash.

 A memorial room has been installed in the Ronald Brown memorial house in the old city of Dubrovnik.
 It features portraits of the crash victims as well as a guest book.

-The head of navigation at Dubrovnik Airport, Niko Jerkuić, was found dead three days after the accident with a bullet wound to his chest.
+The head of navigation at Dubrovnik Airport, Niko (Nino) Jerkuić, was found dead three days after the accident with a bullet wound to his chest.
 The police investigation concluded that the case was a suicide.

 In popular culture

 The crash of IFO-21 was the subject of "Fog of War", an episode from the fourth season (2007) of the internationally syndicated Canadian TV documentary series Mayday, also repackaged as Air Disasters, for which it was season 7, episode 8, first broadcast on September 25, 2016.

+Folksinger Anne Feeney's song CEOs (The Plane Wreck At Tuzla) on her 2000 album Have You Been to Jail for Justice? commemorates the crash of IFO-21 with a new set of words to Woody Guthrie's song Deportee (Plane Wreck at Los Gatos).